Alexandru101/plain-ecommerce-demo/Readme.md

 use "AI" to get information and check youtube + documents.
 Once "AI" would validate my code I would read and understand where I would go wrong then apply changes to fix code, bugs or help me with debugging but when debugging I generally try to avoid "AI" however if I spend too long debugging or have little knowledge on what am working with then "AI" would be used to help.

+> **Version Control:** All code changes, updates, and maintenance were managed using Git.